hana-hasan/dice-roller/README.md

-# Node.js and Express Hosted on Microsoft Azure Template
+# Node.js Hosted on Microsoft Azure Template

-Dependencies: Node.js and Express
+Dependencies: Node.js

-This repository is a template that can be used to create a Node.js and Express website for hosting on Microsoft Azure.

-Initial Usage:
+Dice Roller Project

+This website is used to generate five di needed for Yahtzee, using Node.js framework and Azure to host the site

+This project has been built off of the Node.js and express template by Eric Pogue, the template repo can be found here: https://github.com/EricPogueExampleCode-Web/node-js-express-and-azure-template

+file added/modified;
+- index.html
-- npm install express
+- style.css
-- npm start
+- script.js